Fobbing

-Fobbing is a small village and former civil parish in Thurrock, Essex, England, and one of Thurrock's traditional (Church of England) parishes.
-It is between Basildon and Corringham, and is also close to Stanford-le-Hope.
-In 1931 the parish had a population of 734.
+Fobbing is a village in the borough of Thurrock in Essex, England.
+It is between Basildon and Corringham, and is also close to Stanford-le-Hope, the latter being its post town.
+At the 2021 census the Fobbing built up area had a population of 913.

+Fobbing was an ancient parish.
+It was abolished as a civil parish in 1936 on the creation of Thurrock Urban District, which in turn became the modern borough of Thurrock in 1974.
+Fobbing remains an ecclesiastical parish in the Church of England.

-Fobbing is one of seven conservation areas in Thurrock.
+The village has one of the seven conservation areas in Thurrock.

 History

 The place-name Fobbing is first attested in the Domesday Book of 1086, where it appears as Phobinge.
 It appears as Fobinges in 1125, and Fobbinges in 1227.
 The name means "Fobba's people", Fobba being a shortened form of the name Folcheorht.